 Your Personal Health Number can be found on the back of your BC Services Card or on your BC CareCard.
 The expiry date is:

 A) The date your BC Services Card expires.
 If you have a combined BC Services Card and Driver’s License, it is the date your driver’s license expires.

 B) February 10, 2018 if you have a BC CareCard and no specific expiry date is listed.

-All applicants claiming BC residency (including re-applicants) must submit a copy of the front and back of their BC CareCard or BC Services Card by the application deadline.
-The copy can be a scan or photo uploaded to your Documents tab (please see instructions on page 23) or can be submitted as a hard copy by mail.
+All applicants claiming BC residency (including re-applicants) must upload a scan or photo of the front and back of their BC CareCard or BC Services Card to their Documents tab by the application deadline.
 The Documents tab provides a date and time stamp, which you can consider confirmation that you have uploaded your documents by the deadline.
-If you do not upload or submit your BC Residency documents by the application deadline you will be considered an out of province applicant.
+If you do not upload your BC Residency documents by the application deadline you will be considered an out of province applicant.
 The Admissions Office will contact you if there are any concerns with the document you uploaded.

 All fields are required.
 After you submit your application, you will be able to update this information on the Profile tab.

 Please be attentive—some questions ask you for your current educational attainments, while other questions ask about what you will have completed approximately a year from now (as of September 1, 2018).

 Highest degree: “Diploma” means a post-secondary diploma program, not a high school diploma.